jvineis/TYPHA-HOT-SPOT-16S/Oligotyping-README.md

 #### 1. Edit the final output matrix file "MATRIX-COUNT.txt" produced by oligotyping.
 This file needs to be transposed so the header contains the sample names and each row begins with the oligotyping id.
 See example file "Methanosarcina-matrix-count-phyloseq.txt".
 Also delete the word "sample" in front of the sample names if necessary so that the sample names (now column headers) match the sample names in your metadata file.

 #### 2. As we did above with Anvi'o, you will need the NODE-HITS-WITH-TAX file for taxonomy for each of the representative sequences.
 This uses the vsearch command.
 Then convert the file using the python script.
-Once you've saved this text file, open it in excel and add a row for column headers (oligotypes, silva ID, kingdom, phylum, class etc...) and delete all the unecessary columns that say 'na'
+Once you've saved this text file, open it in excel and add a row for column headers (oligotypes, silva ID, kingdom, phylum, class etc...) and delete all the unecessary columns that say 'na'.
+THEN make one more column and copy and paste the oligotype ID's into that column and name it ASV or oligotype.

     cd /workspace/whateverdirectory/Methanosaeta-for-oligotyping-padded-sc7-s1-a0.0-A0-M50
     module load vsearch